 Cost per Attendee

-The costs for hosting a meeting can be significant.
+The costs of hosting a meeting can be significant.
 Booking hotels/meeting rooms along with associated food and refreshments can add up.
-Added to that you potentially have travel costs to be considered as well as the time taken up planning and working with the venue.
+Added to that you potentially have travel costs to be considered as well as the time that is taken up planning and working with the venue.
 There is also the added risk that even if people don’t turn you will have already budgeted and paid for them.

 When you run a webinar there are none of these costs or risks.
 There can also be significant economies as scale as you could double your audience and the cost is still the same.
 When this is calculated as the cost per attendee, the real benefits can be seen – doubling your attendees doesn’t double your costs but instead half’s your cost-per-attendee.